Bank of America Logo

 Bank of America LogoBank of America Logo PNG

-The Bank of America logo is full of patriotic motifs.
-The organization is proud of its country and does everything for its prosperity and fame.
-The symbols of the emblem read the reliability and confidence in the future, which the sign conveys to customers.
+Bank of America’s logo is rife with patriotic motifs.
+The organization is proud of its country and does everything for its prosperity and glory.
+The symbols of the emblem read reliability and confidence in the future, which the sign conveys to customers.

 Bank of America: Brand overview

-Bank of America is a North Carolina-based finance company that provides a full range of investment and banking services to individuals, entrepreneurs, and multinational corporations.
-It was created in 1998 when NationsBank merged with BankAmerica.
+Bank of America is a North Carolina-based financial services company that provides a full range of investment and banking services to individuals, entrepreneurs, and multinational corporations.
+It was created in 1998 through the merger of NationsBank with BankAmerica.

 Meaning and History